 Measuring blood pressure through a fitness tracker is a relatively new feature that tracker companies are just starting to develop.
-Though there may not be many options for blood pressure monitoring trackers, there are some on the market, and they are getting more and more accurate.
+Though there may not be many options for blood pressure monitoring trackers, there are a few fitness trackers that measure blood pressure on the market, and they are getting more and more accurate.

 So how do fitness trackers measure blood pressure?
 There are three main methods to finding out your blood pressure through fitness trackers.
 The most accurate is through traditional cuff inflation, with photoplethysmography (PPG) at a close second, or, a little less conveniently, from external devices.
 Read on for more information about each method.